netgloo/get-tweets-in-php/readme.txt

 = Contributing =

-For patches, bug reports, suggestions, requests for features there is a Git repository on GitHub here: https://github.com/netgloo/get-tweets-in-php
+For patches, bug reports, suggestions or requests for features, there is a Git repository on GitHub here: https://github.com/netgloo/get-tweets-in-php